insaid2018/automation-projects/python-codes/yahoo-finance-scraper/readme.md

 # Overview
-**Amazon Scraper** is a tool for scrapping amazon's product data using Selinium and Beautifulsoup.
+**Amazon Scraper** is a tool for scrapping yahoo finance data of the last 30 days from current date using Selinium and Beautifulsoup.

 # Table of Contents
 1. [Requirements](#Section1)<br>